PrinceOlu/CRUD-ReactQUery/README.md

 # CRUD-ReactQUery
-A basic CRUD operation using ReactQuery and MERN stack
+A basic CRUD operation using ReactQuery